General T&Cs (Personal Banking customers)

 When you apply to become an Atom customer, we’ll ask you for some personal data so we’re able to verify your identity.
 The nature of this data will vary depending on the type of product you apply for but will always include information like your full name, address and date of birth.

 To complete the identification and verification (‘ID&V’) process, we will run an electronic search with a credit reference agency.
 If you apply for a savings product, this will leave a ‘soft footprint’ on your credit file, so won’t affect your credit history.
-If you apply for a mortgage, it will leave a ‘credit footprint’ on your file which means other providers will be able to see that we’ve run a search.
+If you apply for a mortgage, it will leave a ‘credit footprint’ on your file which means other providers will be able to see that we’ve run a search and may affect your credit history.

 There are times when we may ask you to complete ID&V again (e.g. to keep our records up to date if you move house).